 To be considered, your completed application must be received by the closing date specified in the job advertisement, unless otherwise indicated.
 If a position is open until filled, applications submitted after any priority application date may not be reviewed.

 Please read and follow the application instructions.
 The quality and completeness of your application will determine whether or not you are considered for employment.

 Applicants may be tested to measure their ability to perform the essential functions of the position for which they are applying.
 Tests that measure an applicant’s knowledge, skills, physical abilities, and/or medical conditions may be required.
 A drug screen is required for all safety-sensitive positions.
 Scores from these tests determine whether a candidate continues in the selection process.

 Applicants selected for interviews will be notified by email or telephone.
 All applicants who are interviewed will be notified of the results of the interview by email or regular mail if not selected for an additional interview or hire.
 Applicants who are not selected for interviews will be notified by email or regular mail.

 Please provide the city with a 72-hour advance notice if you need special accommodation during the interview process.
 It is the city’s intent to reasonably accommodate all applicants.

 Applicants are responsible for notifying Human Resources of any change in address, telephone number, or email address.

 To learn of future opportunities, sign up to receive vacancy announcements via email.

-The City of Bainbridge Island supports Guard and Reserve member employees.
+The City of Bainbridge Island supports Guard and Reserve member (PDF) employees.